zchen163/Hateful-Memes-Detection/README.md

 In this project, we conducted multiple approaches to detect hateful memes based on pre-trained multimodal models.
 In order to reach a higher score, we compared multiple pre-trained models from MMF, trained models with hyperparameter tuning, expanded the training dataset by applying image manipulation (e.g. flipping and blurring), and trained with more images from Memotion dataset.
 Furthermore, we introduced two new ensemble techniques for postprocessing the classifier probabilities to generate labels.
 Our final model pre-trained on visualBERT and augmented data with single averaging ensemble shows the ROC-AUC is 0.7675 and Accuracy is 0.7111, which is slightly higher than the benchmark.

+*This project is done in collaboration with Jinjun Liu, Ji Shen, and Yi Wang.

 ## References

 [1] Kaiming He, Georgia Gkioxari, Piotr Doll´ar, and Ross Girshick.
 Mask r-cnn.
 In Proceedings of the IEEE international conference on computer vision, pages 2961–2969, 2017.